Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Ian Potter Children’s Garden

-Especially for kids is the Ian Potter Children’s Garden, specifically designed for kids using natural landscapes to encourage learning and imaginative play.
+Another free things to do in Melbourne with kids is the Ian Potter Children’s Garden, specifically designed for kids using natural landscapes to encourage learning and imaginative play.

 There is a Water Spray for summer, a Bamboo Forest a Tea tree tunnel, The Rill a gentle waterway that runs through the garden and a Kitchen Garden where kids get to learn where their food comes from and gets hands on in activities such as planting, mulching and composting.
+Lots of fun activities for kids in Melbourne.

 Don’t miss Ornamental Lake